Incommensurable magnitudes. Evolution of the real numbers.

 2 and 1 are not both square numbers.
 What must we say about the ratio of the sides?

-The sides do not have the same ratio as two natural numbers One side is not a multiple of the other, any part of it, or parts of it.
-Those sides have no common measure.
-We are not able to express their relationship using the normal language of arithmetic.
+The sides do not have the same ratio as two natural numbers.
+One side is not any multiple of the other, any part of it, or parts of it.
+Language is incapable of expressing how they are related.

-a) If one square is three times the size of another square, are their sides
+Problem 1.
+If one square is three times the size of another square, then

 To see the answer, pass your mouse over the colored area.